richmans/autopilot/readme.md

 I'm using [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=nl) to run this script inside chrome.

-Please don't use this code to fly an actual spaceship.
-In fact, please don't use javascript to fly a spaceship.
+Please don't use this code to fly an actual spacecraft.
+In fact, please don't use javascript to fly a spacecraft.

 The autopilot detects the userinterface state, and starts pilotting when the interface is ready.
-It has a sequence of programs that guide the spaceship to its target:
+It has a sequence of programs that guide the spacecraft to its target:

 * orient: roll, pitch and yaw errors are minimized
 * translate: y and z errors are minimized